pvolnuhi/carrot/README.md

 ### Fast fork-less data snapshots

 Carrot implements totally fork-less in memory data snapshots.
 Therefore, there is no need for 50% memory overprovision as for Redis.
 Snapshots are done by a separate thread which reads data in parallel with a major processing thread (remember we support multi-threaded access to a data store).
 The data can be restored by loading snapshot from a disk and replaying idempotent mutation operations one-by-one from a Write-Ahead-Log file (not in a first release yet).
 Why Redis requires the same amount of memory, which data occupies, during a data store snapshot?
 There is a lot of expalnations on the Internet, but the short answer is: Redis does process fork, and two processes share the same memory during the snapshot operation.
 If data changes in a parent process, copy-on-write is performed to save old version of a memory page.
-If during a snapshot, ALL pages are being modified (for example, teh server experience heavy write load), all parent memory occupied by data must be page-copied to a free space - this means that data set can not occupy more than 50% of available physical RAM.
+If during a snapshot, ALL memory pages are being modified (for example, server experiences heavy write load), all parent memory occupied by data must be page-copied to a free space - this means that data set can not occupy more than 50% of available physical RAM.
 Carrot is **much** faster when saving and loading data to/from disk during snapshots and on start-up.
 The smaller key-values are, the larger performance difference is.
 Example: Data store with 10M of 250 bytes key-values.
 It takes 23 sec in Redis 6.2.5 to save data set to a very fast SSD, approximately the same time - to load data on start-up.
 Carrot numbers: 1.2, 0.5, 2.5, 2.2.
 Snapshot (compression disabled) - 1.2 sec.
 Snapshot (compression LZ4) - 0.5 sec.
 Data loading 2.5 and 2.2 respectively.
 So, this is up to 45x times faster.
 This performance opens a direct path to TB-size Carrot in memory stores.

 ### Support for a very large data sets (1TB+)

-Carrot supports multiple data nodes inside a single process, each data node can have separate location for data, snapshot taking and loading can be done in parallel by all data nodes at a full disk speed.
+Carrot supports multiple data nodes inside a single process, each data node can have separate location for data on disk, snapshot taking and loading can be done in parallel by all data nodes at a full disk(s) speed.
 For example, with 8 data nodes per Carrot process, each having its dedicated fast SSD for data, the overall throughput can exceed 20GB/S. So, for 1TB data set in memory it will take only 50 sec to save and load data.
 What about Redis?
-No, Redis people recommend 25GB per server instance, so you will need 40 nodes cluster to keep 1TB of data.
+No, Redis people recommend 25GB per server instance (**LINK**), so you will need 40 nodes cluster to keep 1TB of data.
 Ooops, We forgot that 1TB RAM in Carrot can translate to 4-5TB in Redis, so multiply that by 4-5.
 160-200 nodes.
 It is a nightmare for sysops.

+### Support for new data types

+#### Sparsed bitmaps
+First release introduces new data type: **sparsed bitmap**.
+The sparse bitmap has the same API as a regular bitmap.
+The difference is in memory usage:
+* sparse bitmap does not allocate memory continuosly, For example:  '''SETBIT key 1000000000 1''' in Redis will allocate at least 125MB of RAM first to keep all the bitmap up to the last bit set.
+The command for Carrot: '''SSETBIT 1000000000 1''' will allocate only 4Kb of data and will compress it after that.
+* Sparse bitmaps are very memory efficient when population counts (%% of set bits) is < 10% and > 90%.
+In this case it provides very decent compression.
+Sparse bitmaps length is limited only by available physical RAM (bit index is the signed 64-bit integer).

+#### B-tree data type

+Release 0.2 will introduce B-Tree data type, which will allow range queries with filters and aggregations.
+Stay tuned

+### New features in existing data types

+* Sets elements are ordered lexicographically.
+In upcoming releases Sets API will be extended by allowing some types of a range queries on set elements.
+* Hashes are ordered lexicographically by field names as well, therefore, **ZLEXCOUNT key min max** will always work correctly and does not require for all set's members to have the same score (as in Redis), The same is true for the following commands as well: **ZRANGEBYLEX**, **ZREVRANGEBYLEX** and **ZREMRANGEBYLEX**.

 ## What is Carrot not for